MicrosoftDocs/azure-devops-docs/docs/boards/queries/wiql-syntax.md

    :::column-end:::
    :::column span="3":::

-   `Contains Words, Does Not Contain Words, Is Empty, Is Not Empty`
+   `Contains Words, Not Contains Words, Is Empty, Is Not Empty`
    :::column-end:::
 :::row-end:::
 :::row:::